Autumn leaves can be difficult! …but with all of those wonderful colours, such a delight to paint.

 Let’s start painting the wet-in-wet layer!

-So to begin with, for the first layer, I used wet-in-wet technique on one side of leaf at a time.
-Always do one side at a time because if you try to do both sides at once, one side will dry up on you before you get there!
+For the first layer, I used wet-in-wet technique on one side of leaf at a time.
+Always do one side at a time because if you try to do both sides at once, one side will dry up on you before you reach the other side!
+Let each side dry thoroughly before attempting the second side.

-You will need to use good quality Hot Pressed watercolour paper for this technique as it will not work on ordinary watercolour paper.
-I am using my every dwindling old stock Fabriano paper which is perfect but the quality has changed completely over the last two years.
+You will need to use good quality Hot Pressed watercolour paper for this technique.
+I am using my ever dwindling old stock Fabriano paper which is perfect but the quality has changed completely over the last two years.
 An alternative paper, which I tested recently, is St. Cuthbert’s Mill Bockingford Traditional Watercolour HP white.
-This paper I find as good as the old Fabriano for wet-in-wet.
+This paper I find as good as the old Fabriano for wet-in-wet although for colour not so vibrant.
+Saunders Waterford 425gsm is also a good paper.

-Firstly, I wet the whole area carefully and evenly.
+Firstly, the whole area needs to be wet, this must be done carefully and evenly.
 When doing this technique take care not to leave pockets of water but aim for a smooth all over effect.
 You’ll need a No. 6 full bodied pointed tip sable brush.
 Fill your brush with water and make a puddle in the middle of the area first.
-The following two photos show an example of wet-in-wet I photographed for a Pear painting.
+Use the tip of the brush to pull the water up to the edges for a neat outline.
+The following photos show an example of wet-in-wet I photographed for a Pear painting.

-Carefully move the water with the tip of the brush into the uncovered areas.
-Along the edges use the tip and move the water very slowly around the edge of your drawing.
-The point will help you to get the water accurately up to the line for a nice neat edge.
-Try not to go too fast when doing this.
+Carefully move the water with the tip of the brush into the uncovered areas, dragging the water from the central puddle.
+Along the edges use the very tip to move the water very slowly around the edge of your drawing.
+The brush tip will help you to move the water accurately up to the line for a nice neat edge.

-Now check for puddles and sweep off some of the water as needed.
+Now check for puddles and gently sweep off some of the water as needed with a damp, not wet, brush.
 Don’t sweep too much off or you’ll end up with a dry bit!

-Once the area is even and full, turn the paper sideways to check you have covered every little bit evenly.
+Once the area is even all over, turn the paper sideways to check you have covered every little bit evenly.
 Now wait until the water is at a ‘glistening’ stage.
-When it is ready it will look shiny.
+When it is ready it will look shiny (glistening) but not really shiny.
 It’s important to catch it just at the right time.
 If you wait too long it will start to dry on you.
-Once the whole are is covered and glistening you are ready to apply your paint.
+Once the whole are is covered and glistening it is ready to apply colour.

 Painting the second layer…

-Now the right side is starting to look more formed I will do the left side using my different shades of brown to create the mottled pattern.
-Firstly, I’ve applied graduated washes along the bottom sides of the larger veins.
-Again, I’ve worked into the areas in between to define the undulations using the same method.
+The same technique is applied to the left hand side of the leaf using various brown mixes, enhancing veins, shadows and creating depth.
+Firstly, I used the different brown mixes to create the mottled pattern.
+Once this was totally dry, I applied graduated washes along the bottom sides of the larger veins to create the shadows.
+Next I worked into the areas in between the side veins to define the undulations and finer veins using the same method.
 You can see how it’s starting to take shape now.
-Lastly, I added a thin wash of BS & QG mix to enhance and warm up the browns (see swatch above).
+Lastly, I added a thin wash of BS and QG mixed to enhance and warm up the browns.

 I couldn’t resist painting the stalk earlier in the painting!
 I just love fine detail work.
 For the stalk I began by putting a thin wash of no. 11 all the way down the stem.
-Then I added the brown details using 4, 5 (darker one) and 9.
-It’s all dry fine detail work on the stalk.
-Lastly, I added thin washes of my shadow colour no. 6 along the left and right side to create the curve of the stalk which is more obvious at the top where the leaf begins.
+Then I added the brown details using 4, 5 (darker one) and 9 using dry brush method.
+Lastly, I added thin washes of my shadow colour no. 6 along the left and right side edges to create the curve of the stalk.
+This is more obvious at the top of the stalk where the leaf begins.

 The final details…

-To finish up the left side I applied more shades of brown to create the patterning using no. 4, 5 (darker version) and 6.
-I’ve enhanced the shadowing under the larger veins again.
+To finish up the left side I applied more shades of brown, to create the patterning, using no. 4, 5 (darker version) and 6.
+I also enhanced the shadowing under the larger veins a little more.
 Finally, I added in the rusty parts (no. 10) and fine detail using 7 & 8.
-Well it almost looks finished….. except I’ve added a fine wash along the left side of the middle vein to give depth and enhance the dip where the leaf bends.
+I then added a fine thin wash of grey/brown along the left side of the middle vein to give it depth.
+This enhances the dip where the leaf bends.

 The finished painting…